AlanLopez1017/LinuxCourse/basic_commands.md

 * $grep$ helps apply filters supported by: |.
 So, if we want to filter by the id of a specific group we can do $cat$ /etc/group | grep "group_name".

+* $command$ -v [command] is used in case which cannot be executed in some command.

+* $pwd$: current path

+* $ls$: Lists the contents of a file.
+With the -l parameter you can list in detail the current resources of the current working directory.
+The path can be specified: ls [path].

+* $cd$(change directory): We migrate directories.
+Example: Go to the downloads directory -> $cd$ Download.
+To return to the previous directory, use a ".." -> $cd$ ..
+To specify a specific path -> $cd$ /home/user/
+To go to the root of the system it is done using $cd$ /

+* $HOME: Here it tells you the user's personal directory.

+* /etc/passwd: Here the users are shown at the system level, with their user identifiers, group identifiers, personal directory and finally the type of shell used.

+* $SHELL: The type of shell used.

+* /etc/shell: Shell types.